Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Introduction

-However, in many settings of practical interest, one or both of these conditions does not hold, i.e., only samples of transitions (and costs/rewards) can be observed (e.g., in a black-box simulation model or an actual system), and/or performance measures that incorporate risk are more appropriate.
-In the case of the former, reinforcement learning (RL) techniques can be employed \cite{BertsekasT96,sutton1998reinforcement,csaba2011eorms}, and in the latter setting, risk-sensitive approaches are appropriate.
+The traditional MDP setting assumes that (i) the transition dynamics (probabilities) and costs/rewards are fully specified/known, and (ii) the objective function and constraints involve standard expected value criteria.
+However, in a myriad of settings of practical interest, neither of these conditions holds, i.e., only \textbf{\textit{samples}} of transitions (and costs/rewards) can be observed (e.g., in a black-box simulation model or an actual system) and/or performance measures that incorporate \textbf{\textit{risk}} \diff{really need to be considered in the problem.} In the case of the former, reinforcement learning (RL) techniques can be employed, and in the latter setting, risk-sensitive approaches are appropriate.
 Although there is abundant research on both of these settings dating back decades, the work combining both aspects is more recent.
-Furthermore, the two settings have been pursued predominantly independently by different research communities, with RL a focus of CS/AI researchers and risk-sensitive MDPs a focus of stochastic control (and to some extent, operations research/management science) researchers.
-The main purpose of this article is to review some recent work on policy gradient methods that considers problem formulations that combines both aspects, i.e., reinforcement learning with risk-sensitive criteria, and to outline some promising avenues for future research following the risk-sensitive RL framework.
-This entry both extends and complements the introductory RL survey Encyclopedia entry, ``Reinforcement learning algorithms for MDPs" \cite{csaba2011eorms} in two ways by addressing risk and employing policy gradient search, neither of which is treated there (e.g, as stated in the last sentence of the Overview section, ``Owing to the lack of space, the discussion of (direct) policy search methods is not included.")
-In particular, we will focus on constrained formulations, where the traditional expected value performance measure is augmented with a risk constraint.
-Some well-known examples of risk constraints include the variance (or higher moments), probabilities (i.e., chance constraints), value at risk (VaR), and conditional value at risk (CVaR).
-We summarize some of our work \cite{l2013actor,prashanth2016mlj,prashanth2014cvar,prashanth2015cumulative,aditya2016weighted} to give a flavor of the challenges involved in solving risk-sensitive MDPs, including some very recent work on using \textit{cumulative prospect theory} (CPT) \cite{tversky1992advances} with RL.
+Furthermore, the two settings have been predominantly pursued independently by different research communities, with RL a focus of CS/AI researchers and risk-sensitive MDPs a focus of stochastic control and operations research/management science/mathematical finance researchers.